ecrum19/FWO_2024/README.md

+Update: Applicaiton was successful!
 Final versions of files are present here.